 [Section 47 amended by No. 16 of 2008 s.
 19.]

 47A.
-Exploration manager to be treated as a manager in certain circumstances
+Exploration manager to be treated as manager in certain circumstances

 (1) If exploration operations at a mine are not under the control of a registered manager because a registered manager is not required under section 33(7) for those operations and no notice has been given under section 47(1), then, for the purposes of this Act, the exploration manager appointed for those operations is to be treated as a manager of a mine in respect of those operations, to the extent to which that is relevant to those operations.